oluwabusayo-o/p1.OluwabusayoOyekanmi/README.md

 Answer for A:
-•	Come up with your design for the touch screen?
+1. Come up with your design for the touch screen?
 What is the screen size that you want?
+   This has been completed in the submitted assignment.
+The screen size is 1500 X 800
-•	Design and implement interactive features
+2. Design and implement interactive features
+   This has been completed in the submitted assignment.
-•	Design and implement user feedback
+3. Design and implement user feedback.
+   This has been completed in the submitted assignment.
-•	You use Processing for this project.
+4. You use Processing for this project.
+   This has been done using Processing.